LBlocki/Path-finder/README.md

 # PathFinder

 This is my simple app to present few of the most popular graph traversal algorithms.
-Tested on JDK 13.
-Uses maven as building tool.
-Window has a fixed size 1200x800 so it may be overflowing some screens ( 14 inch laptops for example ).
+Tools required for running the app:
+    - JDK 13.
+Java is only backwards compatible so you may have problems using it with older versions.
+    - Apache Maven 3.3.9.
+Not tested with other versions of maven.
+Also note that my non-responsive design may cause some overflowing if your screen size is not big enough.

 ## Running application
   You can run the app using following command: